Wartime sexual violence: French Army

 Vietnamese civilians were robbed, raped and killed by French soldiers in Saigon when they came back in August 1945.
-Vietnamese women were also raped in north Vietnam by the French like in Bảo Hà, Bảo Yên District, Lào Cai province and Phu Lu, which caused 400 Vietnamese who were trained by the French to defect on 20 June 1948.
-Buddhist statues were looted and Vietnamese were robbed, raped and tortured by the French after the French crushed the Viet Minh in northern Vietnam in 194-1948 forcing the Viet Minh to flee into Yunnan, China for sanctuary and aid from the Chinese Communists.
-A French reporter was told "We know what war always is, We understand your soldiers taking our animals, our jewelry, our Buddhas; it is normal.
+Vietnamese women were also raped in North Vietnam by the French like in Bảo Hà, Bảo Yên District, Lào Cai province, and Phu Lu, which caused 400 Vietnamese who were trained by the French to defect on 20 June 1948.
+Buddhist statues were looted and Vietnamese were robbed, raped and tortured by the French after the French crushed the Viet Minh in northern Vietnam in 194[?]–1948 forcing the Viet Minh to flee into Yunnan, China, for sanctuary and aid from the Chinese Communists.
+A French reporter was told by Vietnamese violate notables, "We know what war always is, We understand your soldiers taking our animals, our jewelry, our Buddhas; it is normal.
 We are resigned to their raping out wives and our daughters; war has always been like that.
-But we object to being treated in the same way, not only our sons, but ourselves, old men and dignitaries that we are." by Vietnamese village notables.
+But we object to being treated in the same way, not only our sons, but ourselves, old men and dignitaries that we are."
 Vietnamese rape victims became "half insane".

 Australian Army

-"A former prostitute recalled that as soon as Australian troops arrived in Kure in early 1946, they 'dragged young women into their jeeps, took them to the mountain, and then raped them.
-I heard them screaming for help nearly every night'."
+A former prostitute recalled that as soon as Australian troops arrived in Kure in early 1946, they "dragged young women into their jeeps, took them to the mountain, and then raped them.
+I heard them screaming for help nearly every night".